hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 You are responsible for providing the internal and external customer router and making sure the external, IPMI, and service networks are routed to and from the management network.

+The Service network is for trusted VMs in overcloud to communicate with cloud infrastructure components in undercloud.
+The service network is used by all services for accessing the logging, monitoring as well as customer provided network services such as NTP and LDAP.
+VMs will need to add a NIC and attach a VLAN address to get access.
+Authentication is through the Identity Management service, where this Neutron Provider Network is defined for a single project.

 **Notes:**

 - DVR is used to route traffic between VMs and outside the cloud.
 Thus, every Compute Node has a connection to the external network.